Dras: Ethnicity

-The major ethnic groups are the Shina people, who speak the Indo-Aryan language Shina, and the Purigpa people, whose language, similar to Balti, belongs to the Tibetic group.
-Shina ethnic group forms majority of the population at around 65-70% while the Purgi/Balti ethnic group is a significant minority making up around 30-35% of the population.
+The major ethnic groups are the Shina people, who speak the Indo-Aryan language Shina, and the Balti people, whose language, Balti language belong to the Tibetic group.
+Shina ethnic group forms majority of the population at around 55-60% while the Balti ethnic group is a significant minority making up around 40-45% of the population.
 The local population is 64% male and 36% female.
 In total the population of Dras per the 2011 Census is 21988.
 Out of this, 14,731 are males while 7,257 are females.
 This block has 2,767 kids in the age bracket of 0–6 years.
 Among them 1,417 are boys and 1,350 are girls.

 Religion

 The population is 99% Muslim.
-The Shina people are mostly Sunni making up around 65-75% of the population while the Purigi/Balti people are mostly Shias forming 25-35% of the population.
+The Shina people are mostly Sunni making up around 65-75% of the population while the Balti people are mostly Shias forming 25-35% of the population.
 The Kashmiris are a very small minority and are Sunni Muslims.
 Islam first arrived to the region due to the influence of Kashmiri merchants.
 Drass is the only area (now a district) in Ladakh where Sunni Muslims comprise the majority of the population.